 Sulfur content standards are even stricter within certain "Emission Control Areas" ("ECAs").
-As of July 1, 2010, ships operating within an ECA were not permitted to use fuel with sulfur content in excess of 1.0% (from 1.50%), which was further reduced to 0.10% on January 1, 2015.
+As of January 1, 2015, ships operating within an ECA are not permitted to use fuel with sulfur content in excess of 0.1%.
 Amended Annex VI establishes procedures for designating new ECAs.
 Currently, the Baltic Sea and the North Sea have been so designated.
-Effective August 1, 2012, the area extending 200 nautical miles from the Atlantic/Gulf and Pacific coasts of the United States and Canada and the Hawaiian Islands were also designated as an ECA.
+Effective August 1, 2012, the area extending 200 nautical miles from the Atlantic/Gulf and Pacific coasts of the United States, Canada and the Hawaiian Islands were also designated as an ECA.
 Applicable areas of the U.S. Caribbean Sea were designated as an ECA effective January 1, 2014.
 This subjects ocean-going vessels in these areas to stringent emissions controls, and may cause us to incur additional costs.